Snowflake-Labs/schemachange/README.md

 While many CI/CD tools already have the capability to filter secrets, it is best that any tool also does not output secrets to the console or logs.
 Schemachange implements secrets filtering in a number of areas to ensure secrets are not writen to the console or logs.
 The only exception is the `render` command which will display secrets.

 A secret is just a standard variable that has been tagged as a secret.
 This is determined using a naming convention and either of the following will tag a variable as a secret:
-1. The variable name has the word secret in it.
+1. The variable name has the word `secret` in it.
    ```yaml
       config-version: 1
       vars:
          bucket_name: S3://......  # not a secret
          secret_key: 567576D8E  # a secret
    ```
-2. The variable is a child of a key named secrets.
+2. The variable is a child of a key named `secrets`.
    ```yaml
       config-version: 1
       vars: